Try this step-by-step guide to get the most out of this page of links to California native plant information and much more.

 Web home of Thomas J. Elpel, the author of Botany in a Day: The Patterns Method of Plant Identification.
 His site includes a Plant Families Photo Gallery and pages on Edible Plants, Mushrooms, Desertification & Weed Ecology, Profiles of Invasive Weeds and more.

 HERBAL MEDICINE, HERBAL NUTRITION & ETHNOBOTANY

 PubMed Central (PMC)

 PubMed Central® (PMC) is a free full-text archive of biomedical and life sciences journal literature at the U.S. National Institutes of Health’s National Library of Medicine (NIH/NLM).
-A search for the term “herbal medicine” brought up 38,323 articles including the eight listed below.
+Here is a link directly to the PubMed article search page.
+On February 20, 2020, a search for the term “herbal medicine” brought up 49,297 results including the eight listed below.
 The first one on Artemisia californica was written by USC Pharmacology Professor Dr. Jim Adams.
 The rest were written by him and Chumash healer Cecilia Garcia.
 The articles were originally posted online as abstracts at the website of Evidence-Based Complementary and Alternative Medicine (eCAM).
 PMC, however, publishes the full-length texts.